 CAMBER A new restaurent, Camber, opened a month ago in Uptown Oakland.
 It describes itself as offering Southeast Asian cooking in a family-style restaurant with a full bar.
 Its name, according to the East Bay Express which checked it out, is a portmanteau of the owner’s kids’ names, Cameron and Amber.
 The Express didn’t quite know what to make of the place, however, with its “neon hues, LED lights and electronica.”
 It settled with “A bit of Vegas in Uptown.”
 Camber is at 1707 Telegraph Ave., Oakland.

 MONKEY FOREST ROAD Last week we told you about The Red Whale, a new wine bar/wine shop on Grand Ave.
+(Update: The name of that shop later became Ordinaire.)
 And then we find out there’s another wine bar on the same block.
 Named after a main street in Indonesia, Monkey Forest Road opened a while ago with furniture, artwork and accessories from Bali for sale.
 It also happens to be a coffee shop with a pastry chef on staff baking fresh scones, cakes and other goodies in house.
 Starting a couple weeks ago, they extended hours to add a wine bar on Friday, Saturday and Sunday nights.
 They serve a combination of common and not-so-common varietals.
 3265 Grand Ave., Oakland, 510-327-2400.
 Friday to Sunday, 5-10 p.m.